 After an average start at Good Hope Noodle we decided to continue the prowl for midnight munchies in the local area and stumbled across Dafeng Macau Tsui Court Restaurant (大豐澳門翠苑餐廳) at around 2am local time.
 Oh and this is after having a skinful of Old Fashion’s at the Peninsula as you do.
-The place is a Hong Kong, Portuguese mash-up and as the name suggests and is open 24hrs a day serving up the local favourites such as pork chop rolls, fried eggs with ham and sliced white bread along with some wok-fired local dishes.
+The place is a Hong Kong – Portuguese mash-up and as the name suggests.
+It’s open 24hrs a day serving up the local favourites such as pork chop rolls, fried eggs with ham with sliced white bread along with some wok-fired local dishes.

-The concentration is deeper than normal as everything is written in Chinese as you can tell from the faces.
-The pictures on the walls did wonders to guide us through the order though and the old dear who waited on us loved the challenge of serving a bunch of Westerners!
+The concentration levels need to be deeper than normal as everything is written in Chinese as you can tell from the faces.
+The pictures on the walls did wonders to guide us through our order though, and the old dear who waited on us loved the challenge of serving a bunch of Westerners!

-Copius amounts of this refreshing lager was the right of passage.
+Copious amounts of this refreshing lager was the rite of passage for this trip.
 They went down so smoothly.

 3am and we weren’t alone.

-Salt and pepper squid.
-Crispy and molten hot, paired with the beer it was perfect.
-It tasted fresh too unlike some of the frozen stuff you get in London restaurants.
+Salt and pepper squid were crispy and molten hot.
+They were particularly good chased down with Blue Girl beer.
+What we got was something that tasted as if it was in the sea minutes ago unlike some of the frozen stuff you get in London restaurants.
 That’s not a dig by the way but the truth!

-Sichuan chicken bits, on the bone – again molten hot from the frier and peppered with dried chillies & numbing spices.
+Sichuan chicken bits, on the bone – again molten hot from the frier with fragrant dried chillies & numbing spices.
 Beer food 101.

 The steamed fish was demolished even before I could take a picture.
 It was fresh from the tank apparently and it tasted like it.
 Steamed and seasoned with ginger, soy and spring onions.
 It’s the best way to cook the fresh stuff.